getinstancemz/listingtools/README.md

 > **NOTE** Because the scripts are installed as composer binaries you do not need to explicitly invoke PHP.

 ## Quick start
 Add comments to your source repository defining the code blocks you wish to extract.
-You can use slash-star comments although hash comment, HTML comments and a custom json element are also supported
+You can use slash-star comments although hash comments, HTML comments and a custom json element are also supported

 ```php
 /* listing 001.01 */